KillingSpark/HowLogindWorks/Readme.md

 Since logind is the predominant session manager this is kinda the 'current state of the art".

 Note that I did not read any source-code.
 So everything here could be wrong, if the available documentation disagrees with the code.
-I had two ways of figuring stuff out:
+I had three ways of figuring stuff out:
-1. Reading blogs and systemd doc
+1. Reading blogs
+1. Reading man pages
 1. Poking my own system and looking for clues

 If I got anything wrong and you have better facts please file and issue!
 I would gladly accept PRs or suggestions,